 Flip the template over to create a mirror outline, using the holes left by the nails.

-These holes will also be used for cutting the wheel arches in the next step.
+These holes left by the nails will be used as pilot holes for my circle cutter for cutting the wheel arches in the next step.

-Laminate the second piece to make up a thickness of 1-1/4 inches (38mm) with a wood screw in each corner (while the glue sets.)
+Laminate the second piece to make up a thickness of 1-1/2 inches (38mm) with a wood screw in each corner without any glue, no, not yet.

 The red dots indicate the hole made by the circle cutting.
 These indentations are going to help locate the holes for the axles.